MichaelGrafnetter/DSInternals/Documentation/PowerShell/ConvertTo-OrgIdHash.md

 # ConvertTo-OrgIdHash

 ## SYNOPSIS
 Calculates OrgId hash of a given password.
-Used by Azure Active Directory Sync.
+Used by Azure Active Directory Connect.

 ## SYNTAX